 While debt negotiation may seem like a reasonable – or even great – alternative to filing for bankruptcy, you need to remember to be very careful when selecting this course of action.
 There are a number of debt negotiation companies that offer to help debtors, but, regrettably, many of them may actually do more harm than good.
 Many of these companies offer fraudulent services.
 As a result, you pay them your money, but none or only some of it goes to your creditors, leaving you in a worse standing than before.

 If you decide to use debt negotiation to help you resolve your finances, then you should enlist the help of an experienced and trustworthy debt negotiation attorney.
 This way, you know the exact standing of your debts and exactly where your money goes when you pay it.

-If you are in debt and would like to explore the option of debt negotiation as a method of resolving your financial situation, contact the Birmingham bankruptcy lawyers of GREENWAY BANKRUPTCY LAW, LLC today at (205) 324-4000.
+If you are in debt and would like to explore the option of debt negotiation as a method of resolving your financial situation, contact the Birmingham bankruptcy lawyers of [firm-name] today at [phone-number].
 We can assess your situation and help you decide if debt negotiation is the right option for you.